Brokered by Professional Realty Group

 Windermere / Ambleside

-New build family demand
+New build family demand, supply catching up

 Glenora / Crestwood

-$1,800 - $2,200
+$1,800 - $2,150

 Tight inventory, premium tenants